webplatform/docs/javascript/RegExp/sticky/index.md

 |Editorial notes=Needs to be moved under javascript/RegExp
 |Checked_Out=No
 }}
-{{Summary_Section|Returns a Boolean value indicating the state of the Unicode flag ( '''u''' ) used with a regular expression.
+{{Summary_Section|Returns a Boolean value indicating the state of the sticky flag ( '''y''' ) used with a regular expression.
 Default is '''false'''.
 Read-only.}}
 {{JS_Syntax
 |Formats={{JS Syntax Format
 |Format=rgExp.'''global'''